Chunked Margolus Neighborhoods

 Falling sands performance

-When we are thinking about how to push falling sands to its limits, we have 2 priorities: cache friendliness and parallelism.
+When we are thinking about how to optimize falling sands, we have 2 priorities: cache friendliness and parallelism.

-- 4096 element arrays (64x64 in 2d, 16x16x16 in 3d) seemed to be the sweet spot of linearization (2d/3d points -> index) performance and cache locality for modern hardware.
-You can tile these together to make "chunks", so you can simulate larger grids.
-If you want really large grids you'll need to start looking into sparse voxel quad/octrees or my favorite: 64trees (trees that are 4-ary instead of 2-ary, so you have 64 children instead of 8 per node, this gives you half the depth in the tree and improves cache locality when traversing).
+If we want large grids we'll need to start looking at sparse voxel quad/octrees or my favorite variation: 64-trees (trees that are 4-ary instead of 2-ary, so you have 64 children instead of 8 per node, this gives you half the depth in the tree and improves cache locality when traversing).

 Noita takes the approach of having 4 passes over chunks.
 Taking every other chunk in each direction so that there is a buffer zone of about 1/2 the size of a chunk that you can play around with on separate threads.